 The income requirements for Medicaid in Delaware are established so low-income households that do not receive health care through their employers or that cannot afford private health insurance get the medical care they need.
 Therefore, Medicaid eligibility requirements in DE meet the federal guidelines for Medicaid in terms of the gross annual income limit a household can make in order to qualify for aid.
 In order to qualify for Medicaid, all applicants must fall at a certain percentage of the federal poverty level.
 Adults between 19 and 65 years of age must fall at or below 133 percent of the federal poverty level.
 However, that percentage changes for pregnant women, children and other special qualifying categories.
 Specific income amounts required to meet Medicaid eligibility vary by household size.
-To learn more about Medicaid income requirements, download our comprehensive guide.
+To learn more about Medicaid income requirements, download our free guide.

 What are the Medicaid application guidelines in Delaware?

 To be in accordance with the Medicaid application guidelines in Delaware, petitioners must be able to provide proof of their qualifications.
 Applicants can prove they meet basic Medicaid eligibility requirements by providing a Social Security Number, birth certificate, alien registration number or any other acceptable document that can prove citizenship and residency status.
 In addition to supplying supporting documentation, in order to qualify for DE Medicaid, applicants have many more guidelines to follow when applying for medical assistance.
 It is important applicants have thorough knowledge of the application process before beginning an application so they fill out the information correctly.
-To learn more about Medicaid application guidelines, you can download our complementary guide today.
+To learn more about Medicaid application guidelines, you can download our free guide today.

-What are disqualifications for Medicaid in Delaware?
+What are the disqualifications for Medicaid in Delaware?